Miami Hurricanes: Baseball

 The team plays its games on the University of Miami campus at Alex Rodriguez Park at Mark Light Field.
 The team mascot is the Miami Maniac.
-The team is currently coached by Gino DiMare.
+The team is currently coached by J.D.
+Arteaga.
 In 2006, former Hurricanes baseball coach Ron Fraser was inducted into the College Baseball Hall of Fame.

 The University of Miami baseball team holds the NCAA record for the most consecutive post season appearances (44 from 1973 through 2016).
 This streak is the longest of any major NCAA Division I men's sport, topping NCAA football's post-season streak of 35 seasons (Nebraska 1972 through 2006) and the NCAA basketball streak of 27 seasons (University of North Carolina 1974 through 2001).